Why Are There Diabetes Drug Lawsuits?

 Why Have Plaintiffs Filed Diabetes Drug Lawsuits?

-Many diabetes drug classes have been founded and approved over a short period of time.
-Unfortunately, a lot of these approved antidiabetic drug classes have caused adverse side effects in health risks and patients such as heart failure, liver failure, dialysis, and even death.
+A number of new diabetes drug classes have been discovered, developed and approved over a short period of time.
+Unfortunately, a lot of these approved antidiabetic drugs may have caused adverse side effects in health risks and patients such as heart failure, liver failure, kidney failure, cancer, and even death.

-Lawsuits claim that many of the manufacturers of these drugs, such as Johnson & Johnson, knew that these drugs could harm the patients, but did not advise the patients or doctors.
+Lawsuits have claimed that many of the manufacturers of these drugs, such as Johnson & Johnson, Novo Nordisk and others, knew that these drugs may cause harm to patients, but failed to adequately warn patients and medical professionals.

 Which Diabetes Medications Are Associated With Lawsuits?

-There are a multitude of new diabetes drug classes that have been introduced.
+There are a number of new diabetes drug classes that have been introduced in recent years.

 What Diabetes Drug Lawsuit Settlements Have There Been?